Nanoparticle-based biosensors for detection of extracellular vesicles in liquid biopsies

 Tumor-derived extracellular vesicles have emerged as an alternative source of cancer biomarkers in liquid biopsies.
 Despite their clinical potential, traditional methods for isolation and analysis have hampered their translation into the clinic.
 The use of nanomaterial-based biosensors can speed up the development of analytical methods for quantifying extracellular vesicles in a specific, highly reproducible, robust, fast and inexpensive way.
 Here we review the utility of extracellular vesicles as a novel type of liquid biopsies and the recent advances in nanoparticle-based biosensors for their analysis.
 We aim to emphasise the limitations and challenges that hinder extracellular vesicle analysis using these biosensors and point out potential solutions.

-- This article is part of the themed collections: Journal of Materials Chemistry B Recent Review Articles and Journal of Materials Chemistry B Emerging Investigators
+- This article is part of the themed collections: Recent Open Access Articles, Journal of Materials Chemistry B Recent Review Articles and Journal of Materials Chemistry B Emerging Investigators